Hewitson

 Hewitson is an English family name.
 The name comes from the patronym of the given name Hewitt, meaning "son of Hewitt".
+It derived from the Old French aristocratic and saint's name Hughe, Hugh brought to England by Normans.
 Such patronymic surnames were formed by using the ending -son to the genitive form of the father's name to indicate "son of".

 Notable people with the surname include: